 - Travel to Scuol-Tarasp with its famous castle from Susch.
 This adds 1,5 hour of traveling time, excluding time spent in Scuol-Tarasp.

 - If you arrive in St. Moritz early, visit a mountain top.
 Muottas Muragl, Piz Nair and Corvatsch are great for views of the Engadine mountains.

 The Bernina Express is a famous scenic train ride.
-It’s splendid in winter too, with lots of snow at the Bernina Pass.
+It’s splendid in winter too, with usually lots of snow at the Bernina Pass.

 You can travel to Tirano and take the same route back.
 You can then visit the mountain tops of Lagalb or Diavolezza along the way.

-Another option for your return ride is the local train from Tirano to Chiavenna in Italy.
-You’ll take the bus from Chiavenna to Maloja and St. Moritz.
+Another option for your return ride is the local train or bus from Tirano to Chiavenna in Italy.
+You’ll then take the bus from Chiavenna to Maloja and St. Moritz.
 This is a ride through the beautiful Bregaglia valley.
 It also includes a spectacular pass road ascent to Maloja.
 Keep in mind:

 - The Italian train section Tirano-Chiavenna is not covered by your Swiss Travel Pass.
 You'll need additional tickets.

 - The regular way back from Tirano to St. Moritz over the Bernina Pass takes 2h15 to 2h30.
 The alternative via Chiavenna takes about 4h45 to 5h45.

 Day 4: St. Moritz to Zermatt with the Glacier Express

 Today’s journey is the famous Glacier Express from St. Moritz all the way to Zermatt.
 The stretches at high altitude will likely be snow-covered.
 Examples are the Oberalp pass, the Upper Rhone valley and the upper part of the Matter valley.
 That’s where your destination Zermatt can be found.